 Understanding what a Recruiter actually does

 Amazon doesn’t have 1700 people individually doing those steps outlined above.
-They have a very well structured team, which is undoubtedly more complex than necessary for most companies.
+They have a very well-structured team, which is undoubtedly more complex than necessary for most companies.
 But the biggest takeaway is that companies break out all aspects of recruiting into individual functions and have people specialize.
 Let’s define a few of the roles involved in most TA departments:

-Full-cycle Recruiting – Someone that handles hiring from start (identifying candidates) to finish (delivering offers and getting people on-boarded) and everything in between.
+Full-cycle Recruiting – Someone that handles hiring from the start (identifying candidates) to finish (delivering offers and getting people on-boarded) and everything in between.
 Recruiting is a lot of jobs in one – and a full-cycle recruiter can get bogged down fast – which is why companies hire for the next two roles…

 Interview Scheduling / Coordination – Coordinating interviews is tedious.
-It is a tremendous time suck and it pulls recruiters away from what they need to be doing (vetting candidates and getting them hired).
+It is a tremendous time suck, and it pulls recruiters away from what they need to be doing (vetting candidates and getting them hired).
 You may want to hire a coordinator to relieve some of that burden from them.

 Remember, there are no silver bullets or Swiss army knives when it comes to hiring.
 Recruiting is hard.
 It has become an arms race.
-If you aren’t investing significant resources towards your efforts to bring in top talent, your company is going to struggle to keep up.
+If you aren’t investing significant resources in your efforts to bring in top talent, your company is going to struggle to keep up.

 Develop a plan.
-Hire great people to execute on the plan.
+Hire great people to execute the plan.
 And bring in partners to fill in the gaps.

-We’ll cover some specific scenarios in part 2, and how we encourage companies to actually scale their Talent Acquisition teams.
+We’ll cover some specific scenarios in part 2, and how we encourage companies actually to scale their Talent Acquisition teams.

 About the author:Matt Massucci is the founder and managing partner of Hirewell, a Chicago-based Recruiting and Talent Acquisition Solutions Provider.